manasthakur/zsh-prompto/README.md

     cd <PATH TO zsh-prompto>; git pull
     ```

-[Star this repository](https://github.com/manasthakur/vim-sessionist/) on GitHub if you like the plugin.
+[Star this repository](https://github.com/manasthakur/zsh-prompto/) on GitHub if you like the prompt.
 Feel free to send bricks and bouquets to `manasthakur17@gmail.com`.

 ## License